Skip to content

 Why don't you pump cellulose under the floor?+

 Because it's the wrong tool for that cavity.
 Cellulose is brilliant in a dry ceiling, it's what I'd put in my own roof, but a subfloor is open to ground moisture and air, and cellulose is hygroscopic, so it would draw that damp in.
 Crawlspaces and cellulose don't mix.
-We use polyester under floors instead, and being honest about that is exactly why you can trust what we tell you about the rest.
+We use polyester under floors instead, and telling you that straight is exactly why you can trust what we tell you about the rest.

 What R-value do I need for underfloor insulation in Brisbane?+